Ukraine claims Russia is plotting ''a provocation'' at nuclear plant, offers no evidence | Law-Order

 The claim mirrors similar statements Moscow regularly makes, alleging without evidence that Kyiv is plotting provocations involving various dangerous weapons or substances in order to then accuse Russia of war crimes.

-It comes as Moscow's military in Ukraine braces for a looming counteroffensive by Kyiv's forces, which hasn't started yet but could begin "tomorrow, the day after tomorrow or in a week, the secretary of Ukraine's National Security and Defense Council, Oleksiy Danilov, told the BBC in an interview Saturday.
+It comes as Moscow's military in Ukraine braces for a looming counteroffensive by Kyiv's forces, which hasn't started yet but could begin "tomorrow, the day after tomorrow or in a week, the secretary of Ukraine's National Security and Defence Council, Oleksiy Danilov, told the BBC in an interview on Saturday.

 The Zaporizhzhia power plant is one of the 10 biggest nuclear plants in the world.
 It is located in the partially occupied Zaporizhzhia region in southeastern Ukraine.
 The plant's six reactors have been shut down for months, but it still needs power and qualified staff to operate crucial cooling systems and other safety features.